Courtesy of D. Osseman library

 Ephesus was the capital and premier city of Asia Minor's western region (known as proconsular Asia).
-It was the Athenians who initially colonized the city.
+It was the Athenians who initially colonized the city, which is located near the mouth of the Cayster river (and opposite the island of Samos).
 It was famous for possessing a Temple dedicated to a pagan goddess named Diana.
-Her shine in Ephesus is considered one of the seven wonders of the ancient world.
+This pagan shine is generally considered one of the seven wonders of the ancient world.
 For many years during the Roman period the city was considered the second largest populated area of the Roman Empire (the largest being the empire's capital city of Rome).
 In the first century B.C. the city had a population of more than 250,000, making it the second largest city in the WORLD.

 The Apostle Paul, after staying in Corinth for a year and a half, travels to Ephesus in the spring of 52 A.D.
 The journey to the city, with friends Priscilla and Aquila, is considered part of what is called Paul's second evangelistic or missionary journey.
-Although he likely starts the first Christian church in the city he stays for only a few months.
+Although he (likely) starts the first Christian church in the city he stays for only a short period.

-During Paul's third missionary journey he returns to Ephesus and lives in the city and evangelizes it for almost 3 1/2 years.
+During Paul's third missionary journey he returns to the city and lives in it for almost 3 1/2 years.
 Shortly after arriving in the city Paul runs across some believers who, though baptized to repentance by John the Baptist, never received or even knew about God's spirit.
 He rectifies the situation by rebaptizing the twelve men and laying hands of them in order for them to finally receive the spirit.

 1. Now it came to pass that while Apollos was in Corinth, Paul traveled through the upper parts and came to Ephesus; and when he found certain disciples, 2.
 He said to them, "Did you receive the Holy Spirit after you believed?"
 And they said to him, "We have not even heard that there is a Holy Spirit."
 3. Then he said to them, "Unto what, then, were you baptized?"
 And they said, "Unto the baptism of John."